Tag Archive for: Home Staging for Resale

 What feels most backward to many buyers is when disclosures are delivered.
 In many cases, buyers submit an offer first and only receive disclosures afterwards, sometimes learning about long-standing issues they would have wanted to know upfront.

-The better agents in the Grand Valley understand this concern and encourage sellers to complete disclosures before listing and upload them to the MLS.
+The best agents in the Grand Valley understand this concern and encourage sellers to complete disclosures before listing and upload them to the MLS.
 That transparency prevents deals from unraveling later.

 I’ve also seen disclosures returned completely blank, but signed.